yanshuoysl/yanshuoysl.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My research focuses on multi-robot systems, decision making, and reinforcement learning.
-Currently, I work on multi-robot informative path planning under uncertainty, developing learning-based algorithms for coordinated exploration and search.
+I developed learning-based algorithms for multi-robot search and exploration, with a particular interest in submodular optimization under uncertainty.
+Currently, I am extending these ideas to a robotic chef project, where I explore how Vision-Language-Action (VLA) models, combined with submodularity, can enable robots to perform complex cooking tasks in a reliable and efficient manner.

 I received my M.S. in Mathematics from [National Central University](https://www.ncu.edu.tw/en/index.php), where I was advised by Prof. [Kuo-Shih Tseng](https://sites.google.com/site/kuoshihtseng/).
 I completed my B.S. in Computer and Communication Engineering at [Ming Chuan University](https://web2.mcu.edu.tw/en/), working with Prof. Chaur-Heh Hsieh on deep learning models for atrial fibrillation detection.